ArtezGDA/scrapingTool_video/README.md

 ...

 ## Tool

-- Choose the folder with your video files.
+- Open the tool.
-- The tool will analyse if there are unreadable files.
-It will give an error if the files are unreadable.
-- You can choose how the tool will order your images by color.
-Which color, RGB, from light to dark, from dark to light, selected colors, from more to less of a particular color or you can place the colored cubes in a specific order.
+- Paste link to download video.
+Press OK.
+- Select folder to save video.
-- Enter a name for the folder.
+- Choose name for video, choose name for screenshot files or use Standard.
+- Choose amount of screenshot per video or per second.
+Press OK.
+- The tool is now downloading and saving on computer.
+#
+- Select movie to work with.
+- Select movie from folder.
+Press OK
+- Tool is analyzing file if it is ready to use or maybe damaged.
+#
+- Menu
-- Press the start button.
+- How to range the outcome.
-- Now the tool will scrape the images of the video and sort it by the color(s) you want.
-- In the created folder you can find your sorted images.
-The images are numbered.
+- You can choose between: select on specific color, select on amount light/dark in image or select on color range.
+- Select on specific color:
+  - By colorname (blue, red, orange, green, etc.)
+  - By colorcode (CMYK, RGB, HEX)
+- Select on amount light/dark in image:
+  - Light to dark.
+  - Dark to light.
+  - Possible to shuffle.
+- Select on color range:
+  - Possible to shuffle color blocks.
+ #
+- Output Menu
+- You can choose between: Contact sheet, print or save in folder.
+- Contact sheet:
+  - Set space between images.
+  - Set amount of columns and rows.
+  - Background color (by color name or by color code)
+- Print:
+  - Opens print system preferences.
+- Save in folder:
+  - Save in existing folder, save in new folder in existing folder or name folder.

 ## Practice